Enabling Single Sign-On for Your Portal

 Anypoint Username

-Explicitly specify the Anypoint Platform user when the user’s identity already exists in Anypoint Platform, but the username is different than the Salesforce user.
+Explicitly specify the Anypoint Platform user when the user’s identity already exists in Anypoint Platform, but the username is different from the Salesforce user.

 anypoint_username

-If the required information is not in the supported format, create a new custom attribute or claim with the supported format.
+If the required information isn’t in the supported format, create a new custom attribute or claim with the supported format.
 For information, see the documentation for the identity provider.